ashmita-qalead/Portfolio/README.md

 - 📧 Email: ashmitam70@gmail.com
 - 🔗 [LinkedIn](https://linkedin.com/in/ashmitam70)
 - 💻 [GitHub](https://github.com/ashmita-qalead)

+## ⭐ Bonus: Things I Take Pride In
+•	Turning flaky tests into solid, reliable pipelines 🧪
+•	Collaborating with devs to build testability in from day one 🤝
+•	Making bug reports so good, even devs thank me 😄
+•	Believing that "Quality is everyone's responsibility" 💡

 Thank you for visiting!
 Feel free to explore, clone, or fork these projects.